runxiyu/furgit/README.md

 ## Hash algorithm

-Furgit supports both SHA-256 and SHA-1.
+Furgit supports both SHA-256 and SHA-1 wit ha generics API.
+But it's broken and being refactored.

 The default tests run with SHA-256.
 To run tests with SHA-1, use the `sha1` build tag.